tjj9020/kinable/PROJECT_PLAN.md

     *   **Tasks**:
         *   Implement Lambda handlers for critical Stripe webhooks (e.g., `checkout.session.completed`, `invoice.payment_succeeded`, `invoice.payment_failed`, `customer.subscription.updated`, `customer.subscription.deleted`).
         *   Secure webhook endpoints using Stripe signature verification.
+        *   **Idempotent Webhook Handling**: Ensure all Stripe webhook handlers are idempotent.
+This can be achieved by storing Stripe event IDs (or a derived transaction ID) in a temporary DynamoDB table (with a short TTL) and checking for an existing ID before processing an event, or using conditional writes to the primary data tables if applicable.
+This prevents duplicate processing if Stripe retries sending an event.
         *   Update `FamiliesTable` (e.g., `tokenBalance`, `subscriptionStatus`) and potentially a new `BillingEventsTable` based on Stripe events.
         *   Develop UI in Parent Dashboard for managing subscriptions (view, upgrade, cancel), viewing billing history, and purchasing booster packs.
     *   **Multi-Region Consideration**: Stripe is global, but webhook Lambda handlers are regional.
 DB updates must target regional tables. `BillingEventsTable` (if created) needs region-aware naming and partitioning strategy.
 Ensure idempotency in webhook handlers.